ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-horace-f-1854.md

 There is another Horace F. Mills in upstate New York in the 1800's, who was of some prominence, but who does not appear to be related to this Mills family.
 That Horace Mills was born in 1847, lived in Penn Yan NY, attended the University at Albany in 1861 but left to serve in the Civil War, ultimately rising to the rank of Major in the 9th USCT.
 Several photos of this Horace Mills can be found online.

-Yet another Horace F. Mills lived in Wawayanda, NY mentioned in Port Jervis newspapers in the 1870's and 1880's.
+Yet another Horace F. Mills lived in Wawayanda NY mentioned in Port Jervis newspapers in the 1870's and 1880's.
 He was married to M. J. Mills and had a daughter Bertha who died at four months old.

 And most frustrating of all is an unrelated Horace Mills listed in the 1850 United Stated Federal Census as a one year old living in Darien, which is very close to Corfu: